argoproj/argo-workflows/docs/usage.md

 ![alpha](assets/alpha.svg)

 Argo Workflows estimates how much resource your workflow has used and save this information.
-This is know as "resource usage" and is intended as an **indicative but not accurate** value.
+This is known as "resource usage" and is intended as an **indicative but not accurate** value.

 ## Calculation